 Still, due to overwork, stress, or simple carelessness, mistakes do happen.
 When these mistakes are beyond what can reasonably be expected in the medical field, the practitioner may be guilty of malpractice.

 Ocala medical malpractice lawyers represent patients and their families who have suffered injuries or death due to doctor error.
-Our personal injury lawyers work with experts in the relevant medical fields to properly evaluate and pursue all claims of malpractice to win the maximum medical malpractice payouts possible.
+Our personal injury lawyers work with experts in the relevant medical fields to properly evaluate and pursue all claims of malpractice including for faulty devices such as the Exactech hip replacement recall.

 Florida Statute Title XLV Chapter 766 contains the rules and definitions needed for plaintiffs to pursue malpractice cases.
 The first and most important question to consider is if the care received qualifies as malpractice.

 Florida law states that any claim for the recovery of damages based on a malpractice claim must demonstrate that the care provided breached the professional standard of care.

 In simpler terms, this means that the care provided fell below the level of skill that is recognized as acceptable in the medical community.
 This evaluation considers several factors, including geographic area, the resources available to the provider, and the patient’s medical history.

 In order to prove the case, the plaintiff or their Ocala medical malpractice lawyer must rely upon the expert opinion of another doctor who specializes in the area of care in which malpractice is alleged.

 For example, if a plaintiff underwent a botched facial reconstruction, the expert must have also practiced medicine in this area for at least three years.
 In fact, this expert’s opinion is a key piece of the case before the trial even begins.

 This is because all complaints alleging malpractice filed in court must contain a certificate stating that the plaintiff’s attorney has consulted with an expert and in that expert’s opinion there is a medical basis for the claim.